Free delivery for purchases over 50 EUR

 Cart

-In spite of the fact that many people associate Zero waste and conscious consumption with people who eat clean food and do not use disposable cups, that philosophy actually encompasses a much broader, minimalist approach to living, which encompasses much more than those who eat clean food and do not use disposable cups or plates.
+In spite of the fact that many people associate zero waste and smart consumption with people who eat clean food and do not use disposable cups, that philosophy actually encompasses a much broader, minimalist approach to living, which encompasses much more than those who eat clean food and do not use disposable cups or plates.
 In this blog entry, we will be taking a closer look at the Zero waste ideology that is becoming more prominent, as well as exploring the basic principles that should guide us in our pursuit of living a “zero waste” life and taking care of the environment around us.

 In an abstract sense, people who promote a zero-waste lifestyle try to avoid disposable plastic and instead choose sustainable, reusable alternatives.
 Zero-waste ideas can be applied broadly, from clothing to cleaning or hygiene products.
 Instead of wasting resources, we can ensure zero-waste products return to the system.
 One will inspire others to do the same by starting with ourselves.
 The zero-waste movement tips below will help you understand better how each of us can reduce consumerism.